Self-incrimination: Shift in court decision regarding handcuff usage

 The United States Supreme Court rulings of Miranda v.
 Arizona and Terry v.
 Ohio leave questions about the types of conduct that are appropriate for both the protection of the public, and criminal suspects' constitutional rights.
 The use of handcuffs on a suspect during a Terry stop infringes on their Fourth and Fifth Amendment rights.
 During the action of handcuffing a suspect, a custodial environment is created, thereby invoking the information of that individual's Miranda rights.
 The Second Circuit Court maintained the notion that by utilizing handcuffs during a Terry stop, that stop is then automatically transformed into an arrest, thus warranting the reading of Miranda rights, up until the decision of US versus Fiseku.

 In holdings of U.S. versus Fiseku, the defendant argues that the officers’ use of handcuffs convert a Terry stop into an arrest without probable cause, thus violating his Fourth Amendment rights.
 The District Court ruled in disagreement with this matter, suggesting that there were unusual circumstances surrounding the investigatory stop, requiring the use of handcuffs in order to ensure the protection of those officers involved.
 This differs from Second Circuit court rulings of the past.

-In the case of U.S. vs. Newton, a police officer is permitted to utilize handcuffs during a Terry stop if he or she has reason to believe that the detainee poses an immediate physical threat, and that by handcuffing the individual, the potential threat is defused in the least invasive means possible.
+In the case of U.S. vs. Newton, a police officer is permitted to utilize handcuffs during a Terry stop if the officer has reason to believe that the detainee poses an immediate physical threat, and that by handcuffing the individual, the potential threat is defused in the least invasive means possible.

 In the case of U.S. vs. Bailey, the Second Circuit court found the officers' original stop to be constitutional, but ruled that the events which transpired after handcuffing took place fell outside the realm of a constitutional Terry stop.
 This results from both suspects having already been patted down and deemed unarmed.
 At which point, the officers had no authority to handcuff either of these men, as they were already proven to be non-threatening.

 In both cases, the Second Circuit court made the determination that the use of handcuffs converted these stops into arrests, and were grounds for Miranda.
 The ruling of U.S. versus Fiseku disrupts this conversion trend by determining otherwise.
 The grounds for this holding are ambiguous, given the striking similarities between this court ruling and those of Newton and Bailey.
 The new verdict could potentially be instituted to enable police officials to impede on citizens' constitutional rights as long as the technique being used is considered to be less intrusive than that of an officer pulling his or her gun on an unarmed suspect.